 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

-I offer 50 minute weekly sessions for individual counselling for which I am charging £50.00 per session.
+I offer 50 minute weekly sessions for individual counselling or psychotherapy for which I am charging £120.00 per session.

 If you would like to have an informal, no obligation, but confidential chat about whether this is right for you, please do contact me.